AP sources: 6 C-USA schools apply for AAC membership

 The American targeted schools based in large media markets and fertile recruiting territory for football.

 UAB has been C-USA’s most consistent winner in recent seasons, playing in three straight league title games and winning two.
-It has been a remarkable bounce back for a program that was terminated after the 2014 season but returned to competition in 2017.

-FAU, located in Boca Raton, won Conference USA titles in 2017 and ’19 under then-coach Lane Kiffin.

-North Texas, based in Denton, played for a C-USA title in 2017.
+FAU won Conference USA titles in 2017 and ’19 under then-coach Lane Kiffin.
+North Texas played for a C-USA title in 2017.

 UTSA is a relatively new major college football program.
 The Roadrunners’ first season was 2011, but they already have played in two bowl games and are currently undefeated and ranked No. 24 in the AP poll.